-- Leaving school early to start a holiday - No explanation is offered by the parent/carer - The school is not satisfied with an explanation offered - The pupil is staying home to look after parents, siblings or the home - The pupil is absent on special occasions e.g. birthday - The pupil is absent on exceptional term time leave for longer than agreed by the Head teacher - The pupil is absent on holiday without agreement under the exceptional leave guidance - The pupil is absent unnecessarily e.g. taken shopping, for a haircut
+- Leaving school early to start a holiday - No explanation is offered by the parent/carer - The school is not satisfied with an explanation offered by a parent/carer and has reason to question the authenticity of the reason - The school is not satisfied with an explanation offered by a parent/carer and has reason to question the authenticity of the reason given other evidence made known to the school - A term time leave form has been submitted and an illness process - The pupil is staying home to look after parents, siblings or the home - The pupil is absent on special occasions e.g. birthday - The pupil is absent on exceptional term time leave for longer than agreed by the Head teacher - The pupil is absent on holiday without agreement under the exceptional leave guidance - The pupil is absent unnecessarily e.g. taken shopping, for a haircut